The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 What about the hostages?

 The war against Southern Gaza would continue until Israel agrees to a ceasefire – which would probably occur with the release of hostages.
-Even afterwards, Hamas would remain a self-avowed enemy of Israel and those in South Gaza would remain in a state of war with Israel.
+Even afterwards, Hamas would remain a self-avowed enemy of Israel and those in South Gaza would remain in a state of war with Israel so long as the effective government of the population or militant forces embedded within it chose to remain in a state of war.
 Nothing is being given or ceded to Hamas, an escape valve is simply being established for those who want to leave the war.
 With a low level of terrorism and corruption, the NGP would become a self-sufficient Palestinian State within 15 years.
 In addition, because there are clear metrics, the path to that state and the reasoning behind that path would be globally and locally visible.

 What about all the failures?